ChristopheDucamp/xtof-hugo-zen/content/now/index.md

 - sailing
 - grandfather
 - family
+- 61
 ---

 What I'm doing as of **Wednesday, July 6th 2022**

-* Aware to live the last phase of my career.
+* 61 today.
+Aware to live the last phase of my career.
 * I wanna become a good grandfather and a [professional skipper](https://ducamp.me/Sea_captain#Skipper).

 <!--